apiel/zicTracker/README.md

 Both have:
 - start and len
-- 2 env, assignable -> amplitude, pitch, filter, ifx
+- ~2 env, assignable -> amplitude, pitch, filter, ifx~
-- 1 assignable lfo -> amplitude, pitch, filter, ifx, morph? (or should there only be 1-4 lfo in total?)
+- ~1 assignable lfo -> amplitude, pitch, filter, ifx, morph? (or should there only be 1-4 lfo in total?)~
 - 1 filter
 - 1 ifx

 Waveform:
 - will most likely be much shorted but doesnt have to, also can do morphing over

+## Notes/todo

+- track table view should have header
+- 1 volumn per track
+- 1 filter per track
+- multiple track can be assigned to master keyboard
+- 1 filter per instrument
+- 1 envelop per instrument
+- assignable modulation to (1 or more? -> polyphony) track or instrument for selectable param:
+    - 10? envelop
+    - 5?
+LFO

 ## Toolchain
 ### Miyoo mini